manishkharthik/tp/docs/UserGuide.md

 **Details:**
 * Permanently deletes all student records from the **current list**.
+* No extra params should be added, simply `clearcurrent`
 * Does **not** affect archived students.
 * The data file is automatically updated after the operation.